 If you suffer from PCOS acne, your high levels of androgens can cause your skin’s oil glands to produce more sebum, leading to clogged pores.
 When pores become clogged with sebum, bacteria can grow, leading to inflammation and the formation of acne.

-Acne caused by PCOS also often shows up on the lower face such as the cheeks, chin, and jawline.
+Acne caused by PCOS often shows up on the lower face such as the cheeks, chin, and jawline.
 PCOS-related acne can present in a variety of forms, including whiteheads, blackheads, papules, pustules, and cysts.
-If you begin to develop cystic acne, this should be addressed particularly quickly as it is often deeper and more inflamed than other types of acne, which can increase the likelihood of scarring.
+If you begin to develop cystic acne, this should be addressed quickly, as it is often deeper and more inflamed than other types of acne, which can increase the likelihood of scarring.

 PCOS Acne Treatment